l-jared/subsrt/README.md

 # subsrt

-Subtitle converter JavaScript library and command line tool.
+Universal timed text parser and converter JavaScript library and command line tool.

+## openfun/subsrt

+This is a fork of [the original subsrt](https://github.com/papnkukn/subsrt) published by [Papn Kukn](https://github.com/papnkukn).

+This fork is used in production and we intend to fix bugs and issues it may have and maintain it going forward.

 ## Getting Started